 If a student misses all or part of a class session when there is an absence, the instructor may require the student to complete makeup work or an exam in order to meet the academic objective(s) of the course.
 The student must inquire with the instructor within fourteen (14) calendar days of the absence to determine whether makeup work is required and to make arrangements to complete any such assignments.
 Missed exams/tests (theory or skill) due to an unexcused absence will be issued a grade of zero (0).
-The student with the unexcused absence will be a 70% (out of 100) as a penalty.
+The student with the unexcused absence will have three-weeks (21 calendar days) to take the missed exam.
+The maximum grade that can be attained will be a 70% (out of 100) as a penalty.
 It is the student's responsibility to schedule an exam appointment with the instructor in conjunction with the Director of Education.
 Subject to the instructor's discretion and availability, and subject to the oversight of the Director of Education, alternate outside assignments may be substituted for missed work.
 This Makeup Work Policy enables the student to meet the course objective(s) and obtain a passing academic grade.
-Despite the completion of makeup work, the missed class meeting will continue to constitute makeup hours.
+Despite the completion of makeup work, the missed class meeting will continue to constitute an absence under the Attendance Minimum Standards Policy unless the student is permitted makeup hours.